Subscribe to our Newsletter

 What about medical insurance?

 You do not have to have insurance to come to the clinic.
 We will help you apply for Medicaid or AllKids (Blue Cross/Blue Shield) if the child does not have insurance.
-If you have insurance we can bill it for your care.
+We accept Medicaid, Blue Cross/Blue Shield, and TriCare insurance plans.

 Co-Pays are due at the time of service.
 The amount of your child’s co-pay is determined by your insurance provider.